Community Futures Staff & Contract Positions

 Community Futures staff are business experts with extensive knowledge of our area's local economy.
 They are experts in business planning, financial forecasting, and entrepreneurship.
 Most importantly, they are great business advisors and mentors: they are dedicated to working one on one with clients to help them in the best way possible.

-She has volunteered with community organizations such as the Duncan-Cowichan Chamber of Commerce and participates in many local fundraisers.
+She volunteers with community organizations such as the Duncan-Cowichan Chamber of Commerce and participates in many local fundraisers.

 Business Development Analyst